Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 In React, this element can have a state.
 And anytime the state changes, a new React element is created.
 React compares these elements and figures out what has changed.
 Then, it reaches out to the real DOM and updates only the changed object.

-Let’s render the React element inside of the real DOM.
+Let’s render the React element inside of the real DOM for us to see.

 Update the `script` element so it looks like this: